dpl10/NAFlora-1M/README.md

 ```
 The `Id` column corresponds to the test image id.
 The `predicted` column corresponds to 1 category id, for scientificName (species).

+## Terms of Use

+* CC BY-NC-ND-4.0: Commerical use of the data and pre-trained model is restricted.

 ## Pretrained Models

 * Pretrained models and sample code will soon be updated.